What You Need to Know

 At first, toilet training (also known as potty training) can seem a bit overwhelming for both you and your little toddler.
 But when you are both ready, the process can be both rewarding and fun.
 It can also be a memorable time, as your child is likely to say things about bodily functions that will make you laugh.

 For some kids, toilet training seems natural and they sail through the process.
 For others it can be a journey full of ups and downs.
-But by being supportive, encouraging and patient and using the right toilet training tools in time you’ll have your child confidently using the potty and you can get rid of that nappy change table for good.
+But by being supportive, encouraging and patient, in time you?ll have your child confidently using the potty and you can get rid of that nappy change table for good.

 How to Master Toilet Training

 Let your child set the pace

 Trust your child, let your child set the pace.
 Don?t try to force them to learn too fast.
 Support them with the encouragement and positive feedback they need.
 Look out for the Signs of Readiness below.

 Say ?You?ll do better next time? or ?Don?t worry about the accident, we?ll get it right soon?.
 Keep building confi dence.
 Encourage those Big Kid feelings.

 Avoid mixed signals.
 Switching back and forth to nappies is confusing to a child.
 Once you make the switch to training pants, stick with it.
 Wearing training pants makes your child feel like a ?big girl? or ?big boy?.

 There will be accidents!
 But mistakes are what we learn from.
 There may be times when your child seems like they are regressing.
 Don?t get discouraged ? this is perfectly normal.
 Be confident that things will be back on track in no time.

 Toilet Training Roadmap